-Religious Schools: the case against is a publication from the BHA’s Humanist Philosophers’ Group.
+Religious Schools: the case against is a publication from Humanists UK’s Humanist Philosophers’ Group.
 The HPG explores the historical background to religious schools and systematically details the philosophical arguments against them.

 For more on our education work…

-Most of the BHA’s policy papers, articles and resources for schools and students can be found elsewhere on this website.
+Most of Humanists UK’s policy papers, articles and resources for schools and students can be found elsewhere on this website.
 See our Schools campaigns and Understanding Humanism.
 All our briefings for schools are freely photocopiable.

 - A Better Way Forward (BHA, 2006)